 You should ensure that your house does not have hazardous objects which could inflict injury on your dachshund.

-Refrain from letting your dog walk on a hot pavement that could burn their paws.
-On a hot day, the pavement can reach temperatures way over 100% and on a blacktop surface can even be much higher temperature.
+Refrain from letting your dog walk on hot pavement too as that could burn their paws.
+On a hot day, the pavement can reach temperatures way over 100, and on a blacktop surface can even be much higher temperature.

 Colloidal oatmeal baths are known to soothe the dog’s skin and could also work for their paws.
 The bath help reduce inflammation and could wash away allergens trapped in the fur and thus reduce inflammation.